kadena-io/chainweb-node/docs/RecoveringFromDeepForks.md

 ### Using `chainweb-forks`

 The [chainweb-forks](https://github.com/kadena-community/chainweb-forks) tool
-may be also be used to debug/diagnose the fork between two nodes.
+may also be used to debug/diagnose the fork between two nodes.

 ```
 TODO: chainweb-forks example